mozilla/aestimia-client/README.md

 * `email`
   the email address of the applicant *(not required)*
 * `sensitive`
   a boolean value indicating whether this a 'sensitive' applicant, e.g. a young learner.
-If this is `true`, canned responses will be displayed to the auditor, and any email address will be withheld.
+If this is `true`, canned responses will be displayed to the auditor, and any email address will be withheld *(not required)*.

 **`Badge`:**